YolfTypo3/SavCharts/Documentation/Reference/ForTags/Index.rst

     Object

   Description
-    Repeats the sequence inside the tag for each element provided by means of the "each" attribute.
+    Repeats the sequence inside the tag for each element provided by means of the ``each`` attribute.

-    Attributes\:
+    Attributes:

-    - each (required)\: the element for the repetition.
+    - each (required): the element for the repetition.